pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 ## Introduction

-This document provides a complete design on implementing leveldb sorter, a resource-firendly sorter with predictable and controllable usage of CPU, memory, on-disk files, open file descriptors and goroutines.
+This document provides a complete design on implementing leveldb sorter, a resource-friendly sorter with predictable and controllable usage of CPU, memory, on-disk files, open file descriptors, and goroutines.

 ## Motivation or Background

-We have met issues[1] about resource exhausted issues about TiCDC.
+We have met issues <sup>[1]</sup> about resource exhausted issues about TiCDC.
 One of the main source of consumption is TiCDC sorter.

 In the current architecture, the resources consumed sorter is proportional to the number of tables, in terms of goroutines and CPU.